-Cast as Nick Bottom in the upcoming production, Dan Jameson ’21 (Albany, N.Y.) is excited for PC to put its stamp on the show.
+Cast as Nick Bottom in the upcoming production, Dan Jameson ’21 (Schenectady, N.Y.) is excited for PC to put its stamp on the show.
 According to Jameson, theatre students were excited when they received news of the honor, but with rehearsals underway, the attitude has shifted toward one of resolve.

 “In that time, we were all devouring the soundtrack and like ‘Oh my gosh, this is so funny!’
 It’s a little business as usual (now), but everyone seems in a better mood,” said Jameson.